oracle/sd4j/README.md

 The GUI can be executed with `mvn package exec:exec -DmodelPath=<path-to-stable-diffusion-model>`.
 It constructs a window where you can specify the parameters of the image you'd like to generate, and each image creates its own window where it can save the image as a png file.
+Saved png files contain a metadata field with the generation parameters.

 ### Use in other programs